 Answer – Yes!
 Doctor’s offices and pharmacies are actively taking precautions to keep you safe while getting your flu vaccine.
 This may take different forms, such as spacing out immunization appointments to avoid a flu shot “traffic jam”, fully sanitizing rooms between patients, having folks enter and exit through different doors to keep people from crossing paths, drive-through flu clinics, and more.
 Call your provider’s office to find out what steps they are taking.

 So, when the world feels crazy and out of control, it helps to know that you have the power to make a difference.
 YOU have the power to protect health and life.
 So let’s do all that we can do.
 Let’s prevent everything we can prevent.
-Wear a mask, wash your hands, socially distance, and GET YOUR FLU SHOT!
+Wear a mask, wash your hands, socially distance, GET YOUR FLU SHOT and GET YOUR COVID VACCINE!

 If you have more questions or concerns… ask your healthcare provider.
 Don’t let misinformation and misunderstandings keep you from being healthy and safe!